For Use with Red Hat 3scale API Management 2.4

 1.6.1.
 Deprecated in 3scale 2.4

-- End User Plans feature are deprecated now.
+- End User Plans are deprecated in this release.
 Actual removal of this feature will be in March 2019.
 This feature will be replaced by the ability to define rate limits for end users using the APIcast policy for edge limiting.
 For more details, see Edge Limiting Policy

 1.6.2.
 Replaced in 3scale 2.4